PostHog/posthog.com/contents/blog/data-management-feature.md

 As always, we welcome any feedback you may have about this feature.
 Feel free to open an issue in [our Github repo](https://github.com/PostHog/posthog), give us a shout in our [PostHog community Slack channel](/slack),  or join us directly for a [call](https://calendly.com/posthog-feedback) with our Product & Engineering team.

-> We're launching a new feature everyday this week.
+> We're launching a new feature every day this week.
 Follow us [on Twitter](/posthog), join our [community Slack](/slack) or [bookmark the hub page](/blog/launch-week-universe-of-new-features) so you don't miss out on all the cool new things.